Midwest Medical Centerrr Ratings & Violations

 Sample Medical Malpractice Claims Involving Midwest Medical Center

 Here, a man (age sixty-eight) decided to bring a claim after being paralyzed following a faulty IV injection.
 He entered Midwest Medical Center after an automobile accident.
 Staff at the facility decided to give him Plavix via an injection.
 However, this resulted in a blood clot in the man’s spinal cord.
 He experienced numbness and tingling throughout his legs.
 This evidenced the blood clot in the affected area.
 However, staff failed to diagnose and respond to the problem in a timely manner.
 They did not order an ambulance or take other appropriate steps.
 Consequently, be became paralyzed.
 This cause of action was brought in response to his downturn in health.
 It faulted the doctor and facility with negligence and plead for compensation related to the damages he sustained from their negligent conduct.
 In a private agreement to end the matter, be recovered $9 million-about $8 million of that came from the hospital directly or its insurance policy.
 The rest ($1 million) ame from the doctor’s insurance.

 Galena Illinois Medical Malpractice Lawyers

-If you believe your loved one has suffered serious injuries or died prematurely from medical malpractice while a patient at Midwest Medical Center, contact the law offices of Rosenfeld Injury Lawyers today.
-Our seasoned Galena attorneys represent victims of medical mistakes and have years of experience in successfully resolving claims for compensation against caregivers, hospitals and medical centers.
+If you believe your loved one has suffered serious injuries or died prematurely from medical malpractice while a patient at Midwest Medical Center, contact the law offices of Rosenfeld Injury Lawyers LLC today.
+Our seasoned Galena attorneys represent victims of medical mistakes and have years of experience in successfully resolving claims for compensation against caregivers, hospitals, and medical centers.
 Let our medical error lawyers file all your paperwork in the appropriate county court.
 In Jo Daviess County, the courthouse is located at.

 330 North Bench Street